pilight/pilight/docs/source/configuration/settings.rst

    { "whitelist": [ "*.*.*.*" ] }

-All software able to use socket connections can communicate to pilight.
+All software able to use socket connections can communicate with pilight.
 Such software can be *pilight-receive*, a user visiting the webGUI, or external pilight plugins such a provided by FHEM.
 If you want to limit the computers in your network that can connect to pilight, you set up a whitelist.
 This setting should contain a list of valid IPv4 addresses that are allowed to connect to pilight.
 All other IPs will be blocked.
 If you want to allow IPv4 ranges, you can specify them by using wildcards.
 For example, if we want to allow all IP addresses ranging from 192.168.1.0 to 192.168.1.254 we can add the IP address 192.168.1.* to the list.
 If we want to allow all IP addresses ranging from 10.0.0.0 to 10.0.254.254 we can add the IP address 10.0.*.* to the list.
 Each whitelist entry should contain a valid IPv4 address with or without using wildcards.

 .. _stats-enable:
 .. rubric:: stats-enable